AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 ## Four practical conditioning templates

-The original article contained three finishers.

-Keep those ideas, but add an aerobic option because not all useful conditioning needs to be hard.
+The templates below cover both short finishers and a lower-intensity aerobic option, because not all useful conditioning needs to be hard.

 ### Option 1 — Aerobic support session